BYLAWS OF

 Offices

 Section 1.
 Principal Office.
-The principal office of the College shall be located within or without the State of the President, at such place as the Board of Governors shall from time to time designate.
-The College may maintain additional offices at such other places as the Board of Governors may designate from time to time.
+The principal office of the College shall be located within or without the State of the President, at such place as the Board shall from time to time designate.
+The College may maintain additional offices at such other places as the Board may designate from time to time.